 REGIONAL NETWORK ANALYSIS

 How connected are places?
-We measure how connected places are and how this reflects the culture, diversity and idea flow of a city.
+We measure how connected places are and how this reflects the culture, diversity, and idea flow of a city.
 We find hidden connections by developing a new measure of social distance: the strength of social flows between places.
-Social distance is driven by connecting over political/administrative, natural and infrastructural boundaries, and through institutions (universities, military bases, governments), social ties and shared culture. (see Foundational Paper, Big Brothers Big Sisters Project, and NCAA Athletes Project)
+Social distance is driven by connecting over political/administrative, natural, and infrastructural boundaries, and through institutions (universities, military bases, governments), social ties, and shared culture. (see Foundational Paper, Big Brothers Big Sisters Project, and NCAA Athletes Project)

 APPLIED PLANNING FOR RELATIONSHIPS IN THE CITY